-Brixton Asake gig: Four in critical condition after incident at O2 Academy
+Brixton Academy: Four critical after suspected crush at Asake gig

 A number of people were found with injuries believed to have been caused by crushing, police said.

 An investigation has been launched and cordons remain in place at the venue on Stockwell Road.
+No arrests have been made.

+It was the third of three sold-out shows the Nigerian singer, sometimes known as Mr Money, had performed in Brixton.

+Cdr Ade Adelekan from the Metropolitan Police said the scene will be examined by specialist officers as part of an investigation which will be "as thorough and as forensic as necessary".